 Dana 44 vs Dana 60: Aftermarket

-Since both the Dana 44 and Dana 60 have been around forever, and have come in many vehicles, their aftermarket is huge.
+Since both the Dana 44 and Dana 60 have been around forever, and have come in many vehicles, their aftermarket is enormous.
 Want to pull Dana 44s out of a Jeep Grand Wagoneer and stick them under your XJ Cherokee?
 You can do that, and the aftermarket has parts ready for you.

-Want to build a 40 spline insane beast of a Dana 60?
+Want to build a 40 spline beast of a Dana 60?
 You can do that.
 No matter how you want to mix and match your parts, someone else has done it and documented it to make your life easier.

 Dana 44 vs Dana 60: The Little Stuff

 So we’ve covered the housing strength, center section strength, center section features, and axle shaft strength.
 But what about all the other miscellaneous stuff?